David H. Hoffman

 David H. Hoffman (born May 22, 1967) is a former federal prosecutor and was Chicago's inspector general.
 Hoffman ran for the Illinois seat of the U.S. Senate in 2010 but lost to Alexi Giannoulias in the Democratic primary.

 Early and personal life

 Hoffman was raised in northern suburban Chicago by parents of Jewish and Puerto Rican descent.
-Hoffman graduated from New Trier High School in 1984.
-He graduated cum laude with a B.A. in history in from Yale University in 1988 and the University of Chicago Law School in 1995, where he was articles editor of the law review and head of the University of Chicago Law School Democrats.
-Hoffman was awarded the university's President's Award for Volunteer Service for founding Neighbors, a neighborhood-based community service program.
-Hoffman lives in the Wicker Park neighborhood of Chicago with his wife, Monique, from Downstate Alton, Illinois.
 They have two children, two dogs, and two cats.
 The Hoffmans are avid Chicago sports fans.
 Hoffman is an adjunct professor at the University of Chicago Law School, where he teaches public corruption and the law.

 Congressman Boren's Office

 After graduating from Yale, Hoffman spent three years working on Capitol Hill, where he served as press secretary and legislative assistant for foreign policy to U.S. Congressman David Boren (D-OK).

 Clerkships

 After his graduation from Law School, Hoffman served as a law clerk for Judge Dennis G. Jacobs, Hoffman also clerked for Supreme Court Chief Justice William Rehnquist.
 Hoffman, in response to questions about his experience clerking for conservative jurists has been quoted as saying, “If you’re lucky enough in Law School to be in a position to apply for a supreme court clerkship what the law professors will tell you is that you apply to all nine.
 Because it’s really an honor to clerk on the Supreme Court no matter who you clerk for.
 And you really can’t tell anything about someone’s ideology by who they clerk for… Judge Richard Posner, on the Appellate Court, who’s widely considered a conservative judge.
 He clerked for Justice Brennan, one of the great liberal Justices".